laminas/laminas-validator/docs/book/v3/validators/date.md

 The following options are supported for `Laminas\Validator\Date`:

 - `format`: Sets the format which is used to write the date.
-- `locale`: Sets the locale which will be used to validate date values.
+- `strict`: Ensures that string input exactly matches the generated date when formatted

 ## Default date validation